 All your social proof in the same place

 Sign up free

 Marketers are always looking for ways to improve conversion rate, generate leads, and increase sales.
 It isn’t easy to persuade someone to buy your product or service.
-Buyers are getting smarter, and they have a lot of options to choose from.
+Buyers are getting pickier because they have a lot of options to choose from.
 Marketers need to come up with innovative approaches to persuading ideal customers to buy their products.

 Social proof is one of the leading techniques that is used widely in marketing.
 Testimonials and reviews from celebrities and influencers are used a lot as a marketing technique and this is what exactly social proof is all about.

-This article covers everything on social proof and its types.
+This article covers everything on social proof, its types and importance for all companies.